-Israel's Ambassador to the UN Danny Danon said the current United Nations humanitarian aid system enables Hamas to benefit from international assistance and must be stopped.
+The UN humanitarian aid system enables Hamas to benefit from international assistance and must be stopped, Ambassador Danny Danon said.

-“Aid will no longer reach Hamas,” Danon said during a UN Security Council (UNSC) debate on the humanitarian situation in the Gaza Strip, Ynet reported on Wednesday.
+“Aid will no longer reach Hamas,” he said during a UN Security Council debate on Tuesday on the humanitarian situation in Gaza.

 The Security Council will convene today at 3:00 PM EST for a special session on the humanitarian situation in the Gaza Strip.In my speech, I will emphasize that the UN, led by the Secretary-General, insists on preserving old distribution mechanisms that help channel aid to…